{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 • Smart “remote hands” facilities.
 If you are not a local provider or can save your customers the time and money needed to travel out to your site, then use this to differentiate your offering.

 • Professional services.
 Skills in the IT world are often in short supply.
-Offer your customers hardware expertise, maintenance know-how, or another thing they need, but cannot easily get elsewhere.
+Offer your customers hardware expertise, maintenance know-how, or something they need but cannot easily get elsewhere.

 • Compliance.
 Companies are increasingly accountable to their own stakeholders about the security and availability of their systems.
 Help them by offering appropriate levels of compliance and business continuity.

-Successful differentiation that protects your colocation pricing and profits will not happen on its own.
-However, it is the opportunity for you to take charge of your own destiny as a colocation provider, and undoubtedly a better option than being a victim of price pressure (and perhaps somebody else’s desperation.)
+Successful differentiation that protects your colocation pricing and profits will not happen alone.
+However, it is an opportunity for you to take charge of your own destiny as a colocation provider, and it is undoubtedly a better option than being a victim of price pressure (and perhaps somebody else’s desperation).

 Have you been in a price war for colocation services?
 Tell us about your experience, the outcome, and any tips you would give about handling it, with a line or two in the space for comments.